blackfennec-org/blackfennec/docs/source/domain_model/type_system/selection_process.rst

 """""""""""""""""""
 Conceptually speaking - meaning that this does not necessarily reflect the implementation - all registered types are asked to produce a score or a bidding_ on how good they can represent the data structure.
 From the result of this process we decide which type will officially be the best interpretation of the data structure.
 The simplest possible implementation of this process would implement the score as a boolean and select the only type that scores `true`.

 Glossary
 """"""""
 .. _interpretation:

 interpretation
   In the context of this document an interpretation is understood to be the visual representation of the data structure.
-The document :doc:`interpretation_abstraction` covers this concept.
+The document :ref:`definition_interpretation` covers this concept.

 .. _type registry: